The Devil Is a Woman (1935 film): Cast

-Production Notes
+Production

+The Devil Is a Woman is the last of Sternberg's seven quasi-autobiographical films featuring his star and muse, Marlene Dietrich.
 When Sternberg embarked upon filming The Devil Is a Woman, Paramount was experiencing falling profits.
 His latest film, the lavishly produced The Scarlet Empress, had proved unpopular with the public.
 Devil was completed on February 6, 1935, premiered without fanfare in March, and released to general audiences in May.
 Incoming production manager Ernst Lubitsch (who was replacing Ben Schulberg) announced that Sternberg's contract with Paramount would not be renewed.

 The original title proposed by Sternberg for the film was Caprice Espagnol, a reference to Russian composer Rimsky-Korsakov's orchestral suite Capriccio Espagnol, of which several selections accompany the film.
 Lubitsch changed the title to The Devil Is a Woman.
-Sternberg later remarked: "Though Mr. Lubitsch’s poetic intention to suggest altering the sex of the devil was meant to aid in selling the picture, it did not do so."
+Sternberg later remarked: "Though Mr. Lubitsch's poetic intention to suggest altering the sex of the devil was meant to aid in selling the picture, it did not do so."

-Approximately seventeen minutes of footage, including a musical number in which Dietrich sang "If It Isn't Pain (It Isn't Love)", was cut from the film, reducing the total running time to 79 minutes.
+Approximately 17 minutes of footage, including a musical number in which Dietrich sang "If It Isn't Pain (It Isn't Love)", was cut from the film, reducing the total running time to 79 minutes.

-Presumed for a time to be a lost film, a copy of the work was provided by Sternberg for a screening at the 1959 Venice Film Festival, and The Devil Is a Woman received a limited re-release in 1961.
+Presumed for a time to be a lost film, a copy of the work was provided by Sternberg for a screening at the 20th Venice International Film Festival in 1959, and The Devil Is a Woman received a limited re-release in 1961.

+Themes

+The Devil Is a Woman, in its "worldly attitude toward the follies of romantic infatuation", makes a mockery of Hollywood's standard plot devices that prevailed up to that time.